Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Process API.md

 ### Tokens Get Credit Card Token
 #### Description
 This API endpoint will allow the user to retrieve the credit card token details of a merchant by accessing it through the merchant's site identifier and credit card token.
-To accomplish that, the API Client will create an instance of the class `TokensController` for invoking the method `TokensDeleteCreditCardTokenAsync`.
+To accomplish that, the API Client will create an instance of the class `TokensController` for invoking the method `TokensGetCreditCardTokenAsync`.

 ```markdown
    TokensGetCreditCardTokenAsync(